tayyabsayyad/unix-mkdocs/courses/unixquickstart/module3/file_system.md

 ```

+This directory stores
+    + Boot files are used to boot the computer, usually kernel files, temporary file system
+    + These files belong to grub boot loader
+    + Usually needed before the user programs start executing
+    +

 ### /bin

-Lets move to /bin and see whats their in this directory
+Lets move to /bin and see whats inside this directory

 ```
 $ cd bin/